-Researchers at MIT has created a new camera that is capable of capturing one trillion exposures per second.
-Enabling it to capture light as it travels down the length of a one-litre bottle and back again, after the light has bounced off the cap.
-The new camera uses a new technology called a streak camera, which uses a narrow slit as its aperture.
+Researchers at MIT have created a groundbreaking new camera that is capable of capturing one trillion exposures per second.
+This incredible speed enables the camera to capture light as it travels down the length of a one-litre bottle and back again after the light has bounced off the cap.
+The new camera employs a cutting-edge technology known as a streak camera, which uses a narrow slit as its aperture.
 Watch a video of the camera in action after the break.

-One of the system’s developers, Media Lab postdoc Andreas Velten, says its the “ultimate” in slow motion.
-Explaining “There’s nothing in the universe that looks fast to this camera,”.
+One of the system’s developers, Media Lab postdoc Andreas Velten, describes it as the “ultimate” in slow motion.
+He explains, “There’s nothing in the universe that looks fast to this camera.”
+This statement underscores the camera’s unparalleled ability to capture events at an incredibly high temporal resolution.

-Particles of light — photons — enter the camera through the slit and pass through an electric field that deflects them in a direction perpendicular to the slit.
+The streak camera operates by allowing particles of light — photons — to enter through a narrow slit.
+These photons then pass through an electric field that deflects them in a direction perpendicular to the slit.
 Because the electric field is changing very rapidly, it deflects late-arriving photons more than it does early-arriving ones.
+This mechanism allows the camera to effectively “slow down” the light, making it possible to capture phenomena that occur at the speed of light.

 Source: Engadget : The New York Times : MIT